For data engineers, the effort required to wrangle access policies grows exponentially as the complexity of data security increases.

 Unity Catalog enables Databricks customers to centrally manage their access policies directly in Unity Catalog, across all workspaces and workloads running on Databricks lakehouse platform.
 For customers with a large number of or high complexity of data policies, the combination of Immuta and Unity Catalog delivers the best of both worlds – granular enforcement and manageability at scale.

-Unity Catalog is the foundation that Immuta has always needed, providing access control primitives that Immuta can administer to create a modern data access control framework.
+Unity Catalog is the foundation that Immuta has always needed, providing access control primitives that Immuta can administer to create a modern data security and access control framework.
 By combining Unity Catalog with Immuta you create an environment that empowers data engineers to build manageable, scalable, and provable policies, which in turn gets more data in the hands of your analysts more quickly and allows your compliance teams full insight into the data platform’s policies.